Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 }
 ```
 Since the render function will be the biggest function, let's first take care of the PollEvents function.

+This function should be called every frame, typically at the start of your frame loop.
+The xrPollEvent function is non-blocking and returns immediately if no events are queued, making it safe to call repeatedly.
+The while loop continues polling until all pending events have been processed.
 In here, we basically request OpenXR for any potential event, things that have changed since we last checked.
+XrEventDataBuffer is a generic buffer large enough to hold any OpenXR event type.
+The runtime fills it with the actual event data, and we use the type field to determine what specific event structure to cast it to.
+This is OpenXR's polymorphic event system—similar to how swapchain images work.

 We only need to handle 1 type of event, which is if the session's state has changed, but this function could also be used for input, if there are events that are lost or some other events, for more events, [you can check this page here.](https://registry.khronos.org/OpenXR/specs/1.1/man/html/xrPollEvent.html)

 What we do once a session state has changed, is that we check what the current state of the session is, if it is ready, we begin a session, like we did earlier.
+The session follows a state machine: IDLE → READY → SYNCHRONIZED → VISIBLE → FOCUSED → (and back).
+The runtime drives these transitions based on HMD state (user puts on headset, application gets focus, etc.).
+We handle READY here because the runtime may transition the session to READY after we initially created it, or after returning from a previous STOPPING state.
+The SYNCHRONIZED state means frame timing is available, VISIBLE means we can submit frames to the compositor, and FOCUSED means we should render and our app has input focus.
+We must respond to READY by calling xrBeginSession, and to STOPPING by calling xrEndSession—these are mandatory state transitions the application must handle.

 If it is stopping, we end the session.
+The STOPPING state indicates the runtime wants to shut down the session gracefully—either because the user removed the headset, switched applications, or the system is shutting down.
+We must call xrEndSession in response to transition to IDLE.
+Not handling these transitions properly can cause the runtime to hang or force-terminate the application.

 Next up, the fun stuff:
 #### Render()